Primary underway, but argument over mail election continues

 Emily Zamora is executive director of Silver State Voices, which works with 16 other organizations across the state to educate voters and ensure safe, inclusive voting practices.

-Sending ballots to folks labeled inactive is important, she said, because one in five Nevadans move in a typical year.
-With massive job loss and economy uncertainty wrought by COVID-19, that number is likely quite higher in 2020, so more voters may have been marked inactive due to not receiving address check mailers from the state or county.
+Sending ballots to people labeled inactive is important, she said, because 1 in 5 Nevadans move in a typical year.
+With massive job loss and economic uncertainty wrought by COVID-19, that number is probably quite higher in 2020, so more voters may have been marked inactive due to not receiving address-check mailers from the state or county.
 Low-income communities have been hit particularly hard.

 Zamora said partner organizations such as the Asian Community Development Council and Acting in Community Together in Organizing Northern Nevada are making calls to the hundreds of thousands of inactive voters and asking them to update their information with the secretary of state.